icatalud/dart-sdk-wiki-2/Building-Dartium.md

 ```

 ## Checkout for committers
 A Chromium / Dartium checkout pulls code from ~90 repositories into a single directory hierarchy.
 We do not need to modify the vast majority of these.
-Dartium development typically requires commit access to 3 repositories: the Chromium repository (src), the Blink repository (src/third_party/WebKit?), and the Dart repository (src/dart).
+Dartium development typically requires commit access to 3 repositories: the Chromium repository (src), the Blink repository (src/third_party/WebKit), and the Dart repository (src/dart).

 For Chromium and Blink, we work off of Dart-specific branches that we maintain.
 These are branched off of beta branches of chromium.

-You can use either subversion or git (or a mix if you prefer) to work in Blink and Dart repositories.
-We provide instructions for both below.

-If you are merging Dartium to a new beta branch, we recommend git.
+They are stored in git repositories at https://chromium.googlesource.com/dart/dartium/src and https://chromium.googlesource.com/dart/dartium/blink.

 ### Using Git
 ```bash